mohamedashraf1/image-classification-with-deep-features/README.md

 # image-classification-with-deep-features
-Creating two classifiers to classify images with and without using deep features
+Creating two classifiers to classify images with and without using deep features, Using TuriCreate logistic-classifier